-She’s the former National Security Adviser who warned that a global pandemic was inevitable this week on ‘Firing Line.’
+She’s the former national security advisor who warned that a global pandemic was inevitable.

-As President Obama’s National Security Adviser, she tackled the Ebola outbreak…
+As President Obama’s National Security Advisor, she tackled the Ebola outbreak

-We handed them a 69-page playbook, Pandemics for Dummies.
+RICE CNN We handed them a 69 page playbook, which I’ve called Pandemics for Dummies.

-With a global pandemic here, what does Ambassador Susan Rice say now?
+With the global pandemic here – What does Ambassador Susan Rice say now?

 ‘Firing Line with Margaret Hoover’ is made possible by… Additional funding is provided by… Corporate funding is provided by…

 RICE: Great to be with you.

 HOOVER: You served in President Obama’s cabinet as a national security advisor and ambassador to the United Nations.
 You were also in President Clinton’s National Security Council.
 And because of the COVID pandemic that continues, we are practicing social distancing.
 Thank you for joining me from your home.

 RICE: Good to be with you.